 - During a semester in which the student is enrolled, the student cannot work more than 20 hours per week.
 During periods of breaks, students cannot work more than 28 hours per week.

 - Students cannot be employed in both a Federal Work-Study and a PACE position at the same time.
+Students cannot be employed in both a PACE position and an RA position at the same time.

 Students are not required to be enrolled during the summer semester to be employed in a PACE position.
 Students must be hired into a PACE position in the